lacteolus/word2vec/README.md

 By default, parameters are similar to ones used in Gensim.

 ### Using notebooks
+- **notebooks/training.ipynb** notebook can be used to run train process in Colab or Kaggle environments
+- **notebooks/evaluation.ipynb** notebook can be used to evaluate different models e.g. display scatterplots or find similar words

 ## License
 This project is licensed under the terms of the [MIT license](https://choosealicense.com/licenses/mit).